Ahold, Delhaize in $28 billion merger focused on U.S. east coast

 The deal should give the pair much-needed buying power in the fiercely competitive U.S. grocery market after a recent wave of consolidation, as well as help them face the threat posed by booming discounters such as Lidl in Europe.

-The merged group would be Europe's largest listed food retailer by market capitalisation, ahead of Tesco (TSCO.L) and Carrefour (CARR.PA), which both have greater annual sales but have suffered severe margin erosion under pressure from discount chains.
+The merged group would be Europe's largest listed food retailer by market capitalisation, ahead of Tesco and Carrefour, which both have greater annual sales but have suffered severe margin erosion under pressure from discount chains.

 Ahold, which operates the Netherlands' dominant grocery chain Albert Heijn, derives almost two-thirds of its sales from its U.S. stores.
 Delhaize is Belgium's biggest food retailer, but also gets two thirds of sales in the U.S.